The generic basis and flavour non-universal SMEFT: Preliminaries: weak bases and subsets of operators

-As SMEFT is valid above the weak scale, its operators are defined in the weak basis.
+As SMEFT is valid above the weak scale, its operators are usually defined in the weak basis.
 That is, they are written as functions of the fermions $q_i^0$ (LH quark doublets), $\ell_i^0$ (LH lepton doublets), $u_i^0$, $d_i^0$ and $e_i^0$ (all three RH singlets), $i=1,2,3$.
-(Here, LH and RH denote left- and right-handed, and the superscript 0 indicates the weak basis.)

-{\it \bf\boldmath The $[U(3)]^5$ ``symmetry'' ---} It is often said that SMEFT possesses a $[U(3)]^5$ ``symmetry,'' where one $U(3)$ describes transformations of the three generations of $q_i^0$ among themselves, and the other $U(3)$s act similarly on $\ell_i^0$, $u_i^0$, $d_i^0$ and $e_i^0$ \cite{Faroughy:2020ina}.
-However, this is not precise -- the SMEFT Hamiltonian is not {\it invariant} under these transformations.
-Rather, each operator is transformed into a number of other operators, producing a new Hamiltonian with the same operators as the original one, but in which the new coefficients are linear combinations of the old coefficients.
-The new Hamiltonian is therefore {\it equivalent} to the first Hamiltonian.
+(Here, LH and RH denote left- and right-handed, and the superscript 0 indicates a generic weak basis.)
+One has the freedom to perform $[U(3)]^5$ transformations on these fields, where one $U(3)$ mixes the three generations of $q_i^0$ among themselves, and the other $U(3)$s act similarly on $\ell_i^0$, $u_i^0$, $d_i^0$ and $e_i^0$ \cite{Faroughy:2020ina}.